abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 ### 08-20-12

-The theme we used for *Upāsikā* Day yesterday was brightening the mind and focusing on the ten anussati—the Ten Recollections: Buddha; Dhamma;
+The theme we used for *Upāsikā* Day yesterday was brightening the mind and focusing on the ten anussati---the Ten Recollections: Buddha;
-Saṅgha; virtue; generosity; celestial beings; mindfulness of the body;
-mindfulness of death; mindfulness of breathing; and Nibbana—peace.
+Dhamma; Saṅgha; virtue; generosity; celestial beings; mindfulness of the body; mindfulness of death; mindfulness of breathing; and Nibbana---peace.
 Several people expressed their appreciation for being taught about the Ten Recollections in that it gave them more freedom and flexibility to work with the mind.

 Meditation can often become mechanical or method oriented, or focus solely on concentration and trying to get the mind to stop thinking.